rohinp/tickets4sale/Readme.md

 Make sure you have latest version of java(11+), sbt and node for starters.

-If you want to build/install the UI and serverside both together and start the application do
+If you want to build/install the UI and serverside both together and start the application do.
+(Imp: You might see mongo hickups to start on console but it'll eventually pick a port and start.
+After below instruction is success, open your browser and try http://localhost:8080)
 ```
 sbt buildAndRun
 ```